boo1ean/Compete/README.md

 PHP wrapper for [Compete API](https://www.compete.com/developer/).

 ## Examples of usage
-Wrapper has generic method get.
+Wrapper has generic method `get`.
 You can retrieve any kind of metric via this method:
 ```php
 <?php
 require 'Compete.php';